Hostinger vs. Bluehost: Is Low-Cost Hosting Worth It?

 Backups are another soft spot with the two hosts.
 Hostinger’s mid-range plan includes automated weekly backups, while Bluehost’s Choice Plus sets you up with automated daily ones.

-Another advantage of Bluehost’s Choice Plus is the free domain privacy.
+Another advantage of Bluehost’s Choice Plus is free domain privacy.
 If you have domain privacy enabled, your personal contact details, such as phone number, name, address, etc., are replaced with a proxy.
 This helps reduce the amount of spam and junk mail, but also phishing and identity theft attempts.
 It’s a great feature if you value your privacy, and you don’t want to be bombarded with unwanted contact attempts.

 To be fair, Hostinger does have Cloudflare Protected Nameservers, which is available to anyone who registers a domain with the company.
 While it doesn’t match the kind of protection you get with domain privacy, the Cloudflare service does reduce hijacking attempts to your domains.